 If you live in Saskatoon, we don’t need to tell you how harsh the Saskatchewan winter can be on every home.
-Extreme temperatures, strong, chilly winds, and frequent snowfall pose special challenges to the plumbing system of any home exposed to these conditions.
-Being informed about how you can protect your home’s plumbing system is an essential step that will help you winter-proof your property ahead of the cold season.
+Extreme temperatures, strong, chilly winds, and frequent snowfall pose special challenges to the plumbing system of any home.
+You should be informed about how you can protect your home’s plumbing system.
+It is an essential step that will help you winter-proof your property ahead of the cold season.

-The following is a list of common plumbing problems caused by extreme winter weather, as well as some tips from the experts on how to prevent them.
+The following is a list of common plumbing problems caused by extreme winter weather.
+There are also some tips from plumbing experts on how to prevent them.

 Problem Area 1: Outdoor Plumbing Fixtures